What looks like mouse poop but isn’t

 Food Particles

-To avoid confusion, it's important to closely examine the texture and placement of any suspected droppings.
+To avoid confusion, closely examine the texture and placement of any suspected droppings.

 Dirt and Debris